-Moonlighting: Voluntary, compensated, pharmacy-related work performed outside the organization (external), or within the organization where the resident is in training (internal), or at any of its related participating sites.
+Moonlighting: Voluntary, compensated, work performed outside the organization (external), or within the organization where the resident is in training (internal).
 These are compensated hours beyond the resident's salary and are not part of the scheduled duty periods of the residency program.